Don't see the menu?

 is transformed by the modeling transformation of the child's parent(s),

-calls the SetupLights method of children nodes down
+SetupLights method of children nodes down the scenegraph

-be implemented very similar to the node's Render method.
+very similar to the node's Render method.
+Implement the

-Lighting Specification (you need to read this lighting
+Lighting Specification (9 lines, you need to read this

-specification).
-In our simplified viewer we have no fog and no spot
+lighting specification).
+In our simplified viewer we have no fog and

-light, so ignore those parameters.
-Be careful to match X3D lighting
+no spot light, so ignore those parameters.
+Be careful to match X3D

-parameters onto OpenGL's parameters.
-If no lights are specified
+lighting parameters onto OpenGL's parameters.
+If no lights are

 surfaces, you need to finish the next task.